MahApps/MahApps.Metro/controls/range-slider.md

 This control was updated to have more features

-**What was added:**
+###Events
+More events was added:

-- **DragStared/DragDelta/DragCompleted** for Lower/Centra/Upper thumbs
+DragStared/DragDelta/DragCompleted for Lower/Central/Upper thumbs

-- Events for lower/upper value changed
+Events for lower/upper value changed

-- OldValues in event args for rangeChanged event
+OldValues parameters in event args for rangeChanged event

-- Vertical orientation support
+###Orientation
+Now range slider support vertical orientation

+###MoveToPoint
-- **IsMoveToPointEnabled** feature like in Slider
+`IsMoveToPointEnabled` feature work like in Slider

+###SmallChange/LargeChange
-- **SmallChange/LargeChange** - when MoveToPoint = False thumbs will move on the value you set in Small/LargeChange
+when `IsMoveToPointEnabled = False` thumbs will move on the value you set in Small/LargeChange

+###Interval
-- **Interval** property will set interval between changing values when you using Small/Larnge change.
+This property will set interval between changing values when using Small/Larnge change.

+###IsSnapToTickEnabled
-- **IsSnapToTickEnabled** feature with TickFrequency.
-If set to true, thumbs will snap to ticks.
+If set to true, thumbs will snap to ticks like in standard Slider.

+###TickBars and Tickplacement
-- **TickBars and Tickplacement** property for displaying/hiding ticks (Change its ticks width according to minimum and maximum values changed)
+Range Slider receive support for displaying/hiding ticks and change its ticks width according to minimum and maximum values changed

+###ExtendedMode
-- **ExtendedMode** property.
-If it set to **false**, you **cannot** do any manipulations inside range except moving thumbs closer/farther to each other with mouse, but if it enabled you **can** use MoveToPoint or Small/Large change **inside** range by clicking **Left mouse button + left or right control button** to move left thumb and **Right mouse button + left or right control button to move right thumb inside range**.
+If it set `ExtendedMode = False` you **cannot** do any manipulations **inside** range except moving thumbs closer/farther to each other with mouse, but if it enabled you **can** use MoveToPoint or Small/Large change **inside** range by clicking **Left mouse button + left or right control button** to move left thumb and **Right mouse button + left or right control button to move right thumb inside range**.
 If Extended mode = true you also can without problems move whole range by clicking leftmouse button

+###MoveWholeRange
-- **MoveWholeRange** property will let you move whole range when using MoveToPoint or Small/Large change (working also inside range)
+This property will let you move whole range when using MoveToPoint or Small/Large change (working also inside range)

+###MinRangeWidth
-- **MinRangeWidth property** sets minimum width of **central** Thumb.
-It can be in range **from 0 to range slider width/2**.
+Sets minimum width of **central** Thumb.
+It can be in range **from 0 to range_slider_width/2**.

+###AutoToolTipPlacement and AutotoolTipPrecision
-- **AutoToolTipPlacement** - will display tooltip, which will move with Thumb and display current value.
-Implemented for left/central/right thumbs
+`AutoToolTipPlacement` will display tooltip, which will move with Thumb and display current value.
+Implemented for left/central/right thumbs.

-- **AutotoolTipPrecision** property - set the number of digits, which will be shown after dot in autotooltip.
+`AutotoolTipPrecision` set the number of digits, which will be shown after dot in autotooltip.

+###Small Example
 ```
 	<Сontrols:RangeSlider Style="{StaticResource RangeSliderCameraCommonStyle}"
             Minimum="{Binding Path=MinValue, Mode=OneWay, UpdateSourceTrigger=PropertyChanged}"